johancz/Molnapplikationer-Blogg/_posts/2021-10-08-scaling-cloud-apps.markdown

 Inte alla Azure Service App plans gir möjlighet att skala, vilka gir vilka möjligheter?

+## What is scaling?

+Scaling is a configuring your infrastructure to respond to demand.

 ## What is the difference between horizontal and vertical scaling?

 **Horizontal scaling**, also knows as in-and-out scaling, is when you scale the number of instances of your app/resource.
+This often means spooling up the app on a new server.

-**Vertical scaling**, or up-and-down scaling, is when an app or resources is when the computing power and computing resources are increases or decrease for an instance.
+**Vertical scaling**, or up-and-down scaling, is when an instance's/server's computing power and computing resources are increases, or decreased, in response to current demand.
+This could mean increasing/decreasing RAM, core or virtual CPU count, or storage.

 ### What should I use?